-One day it occurred to me, Peter didn’t walk around introducing himself as “Peter who denied Christ three times.”
+One day it occurred to me–I still vividly remember the day by the way.
+I was sitting on a huge rock while Chris was clearing some brush at his dad’s land.
+The realization hit me, Peter didn’t walk around always introducing himself as “Peter who denied Christ three times.”
 He may not have been able to forgive himself at first, but he allowed Christ to forgive him so he could at least function in his day to day.

-He was then able to continue the life entrusted to him and his mission, which was to love Christ and bring others to Christ so they could love Him.
+Peter was able to continue the life entrusted to him and his mission, which was to love Christ and bring others to Christ so they could love Him.
 (John 21:15-18)

 God’s purpose is for us is to know, love, serve and share Him.
 Keeping me in despair would defeat every.single.one.of His plans for my life!